DU 402: The Art of Pattern Making

 The title of this article is not a metaphor.

 Pattern making is based in science.
-The algorithm I used in 2013 — and still refer to today — is a mathematical system.
+The algorithm is a mathematical system.
 Put in accurate measurements, follow the geometry, and you'll produce something that fits reasonably well.
 That's the science.
 That's the floor.

 The ceiling is somewhere else entirely.